subramanian1611/AppiumSample/README.md

 -*<*>*--*<*>*--*<*>*--*<*>*--*<*>*--*<*>*--*<*>*--*<*>*--*<*>*--*<*>*--*<*>*--*<*>*-

-Pre-requisites:
+# Pre-requisites:

-Need to provide device details in 'config.properties' that will run the suite on
+Need to provide device details in 'config.properties' that will run the suite over

 -*<*>*--*<*>*--*<*>*--*<*>*--*<*>*--*<*>*--*<*>*--*<*>*--*<*>*--*<*>*--*<*>*--*<*>*-